hxwang/TweetCrawler/file/appauth.md

 ## App Authorization

+### Overview
+This step has the objective to get the authorization from the user to allow the app to do things on behalf of the user.
+As a result, you will get a token which allow you to call API to do things for specific user.
+Each token correponds to a user.

 ### Authorization Step
 - launch python server in local machine
   - create an index.html under current folder